ABOUT CALIE

 +++++++

-Please see ROY COOK's Large Story & Picture Blog on the summer semester classes — here a few pics from Roy's blog:
+Please see ROY COOK's SUMMER DANCE CLASSES BLOG and his FALL DANCE CLASSES BLOG on the summer dance classes — here a few pics to preview Roy's professional blogs:

-The young pow-wow girls seem to really enjoy the Native American cultural dancing experiences during the classes.
+The young pow-wow girls seem to really enjoy their Native American cultural dancing experiences and socializing during the classes.

-The students practice a walk-around where participants walk a line and greet other participants in a common traditional California Indian style.
+The students practice a walk-around greeting where participants walk a line and handshake with other participants in a common traditional North American Indian style.

 The classes include a pot luck buffet and community family-style socializing.